kshitijchadha/Password-Manager/README.md

 ![Hide Show Password](images/HideShowPassword.png)

 ### Screenshot 5
-- Clicking the "Add Password" button adds the password to the MySQL database, and a dialog box will confirm the successful addition of the password and its details.
+- Clicking the "Add Password" button adds the password to the MySQL database, and a pop-up will confirm the successful addition of the password and its details.

 ![Add Password](images/AddPassword.png)